-You would need to be in very good to excellent overall health, with no major conditions, diseases, or syndromes.
+You would need to be in very good to excellent overall health, with no major health conditions, diseases, or syndromes.

-It is possible to get this rating if you have a few minor health conditions which are not caused by your smoking, or would be otherwise low-risk to a life insurance company.
+It is possible to get this rating if you have a few minor health conditions which are not caused by your smoking, or would be otherwise considered low-risk to a life insurance company.

-You can expect to receive a Standard Smoker rating if you have not been smoke-free for more than six months, and/or you have any high risk health conditions.
+You can expect to receive a Standard Smoker rating if you have not been smoke-free for more than six months, and/or you have any high-risk health conditions.

 Even if you have been using nicotine replacement therapy and have the best intentions of quitting, you will still be considered a regular tobacco user.

-Ask about applying for an annual renewable term (ART) policy to bypass the expensive rates while you finish your journey to quit smoking!
+Ask about applying for an annual renewable term (ART) policy to bypass the expensive rates while you finish your journey to quit smoking.
 It’ll save you money!